Reginald I, Count of Burgundy

 Reginald I was the second count of the Free County of Burgundy.
-Born in 986, he was the son of Otto-William, the first count, and Ermentrude de Roucy.
+Born in 986, Reginald was the son of Otto-William, the first count, and Ermentrude of Roucy.
+He was thus born as an heir to many key lands of the Kingdom of Arles and would remain a noble there following it becoming a part of the Holy Roman Empire in 1033.

 In 1016, Reginald married Alice of Normandy.
-He succeeded to the county on his father's death in 1026.
+Reginald succeeded to the county on his father's death in 1026.
 Reginald was succeeded by his son, William I, on his death in 1057.

-Reginald married Alice and had the following children:
+Reginald and his wife Alice of Normandy and had the following children: